MicrosoftDocs/security/security-docs/zero-trust/adopt/secure-remote-hybrid-work.md

 As part of Zero Trust adoption guidance, this article describes the business scenario of securing remote and hybrid work.
 Note that securing your business data and infrastructure are the topics of separate business scenarios and are not included in this guidance.

 The shift to a hybrid workstyle has been forcing organizations to rapidly adapt.
-Remote employees are getting work done any way they can—using personal devices, collaborating through cloud services, and sharing data outside the corporate network perimeter.
+Remote employees are getting work done any way they can, such as using personal devices, collaborating through cloud services, and sharing data outside the corporate network perimeter.
 Hybrid employees work on both corporate and home networks, switching between business and personal devices.

 As employees’ home networks stretch the corporate network perimeter, with different devices joining that network, security threats are both multiplying and becoming more sophisticated while attack vectors evolve.